6210612815/cn333as1/README.md

      - Counting wrong guess

      - User can guess number by type the number in box

+     - If user type input that not integer it will be warning message

 ## DEMO CLIP : https://youtu.be/COy5mgfiiCU